gniewomir/betting-rec-task/docs/ADD-typeorm-over-prisma.md

 ### Assumptions
 * Not considering ORMs that was not mentioned in original task like Drizzle, MicroORM, Sequelize etc.
 * Considering problem domain, there will be a need for heavily optimised raw sql queries when it comes to reporting and analytics
-* Considering problem domain, there will be a need for row level locking to ensure atomicity of updates
+* Considering problem domain, there might be a need for row level locking to prevent race conditions
 * Maturity is more important than convenience for production code
 * Partial solutions enforce ugly hacks that are hard to understand later
 * No separate database like Google Big Query for analytics and reporting